Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool checks for tracked-change markers (insertions, deletions, moves, property-change records) in the document body.
-It distinguishes itself from siblings by being read-only and focusing on detection, while siblings like accept_changes or add_comment modify content.
+The description clearly states the tool checks for tracked-change markers with specific types (insertions, deletions, moves, property-change records) and declares it read-only.
+This distinguishes it from sibling tools like accept_changes or extract_revisions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.